Holistic community

 A holistic community (also referred to as closed or unitary community) is an ecosystem where species within the community are interdependent, relying on each other to maintain the balance and stability of the system.
 These communities are described as working like one unit, meaning that every species plays an important part in the overall well-being of the ecosystem in which the community resides; much like the organelles within a cell, or even the cells making up one organism.
-Holistic communities have diffused boundaries and an independent species range.
+Holistic communities have diffuse boundaries and an independent species range.
 Co-evolution is likely to be found in communities structured after this model, as a result of the interdependence and high rates of interaction found among the different populations.
-Species compositions of communities change sharply at environmental edges (known as ecotones).
+Species composition of communities change sharply at environmental edges (known as ecotones).

 Background

 According to a widespread narrative, the ideas of a holistic ecological community were introduced by plant ecologist Frederic Clements in 1916, and countered by Henry Gleason in 1917, when he proposed the individualistic/open community concept (in applications to plants).
 However, this seems to be wrong in at least two essential respects: